Athertonia: Vernacular names

 The common names "Atherton oak", "silky oak" and "white oak" are given to this species as a reference to the similarity of its leaves to those of the unrelated English oak (Quercus robur).

 Distribution and habitat

-Athertonia diversifolia is found in north Queensland from the Cape Tribulation area south to the Atherton Tablelands west of Mount Bartle Frere.
+Athertonia diversifolia is found in north Queensland from the Cape Tribulation area south to the Atherton Tableland west of Mount Bartle Frere.
 It grows in rainforest, generally on deep soils of volcanic origin.
 The altitudinal range is mostly from around 700 to 1150 m, but confirmed observations have been made in lowland forest at just 10 m above sea level in the Cow Bay area.

 Ecology

 The kernel contained within the hard endocarp of this species is edible to humans, and is also much sought after by native rats, which often gnaw through the hard shell and eat the kernel while it is still attached to the tree.
 The flowers attract a variety of nectar-eating birds.